medplum/medplum/packages/docs/docs/tutorial-basics/create-a-document.md

 The `Endpoint` is the place where the subscribing web application URL should be placed.
 A full JSON representation of the object will be posted to the URL provided.

+Before moving on to the rest of the tutorial, **we recommend testing your subscription** by attempting to trigger the webhook and inspect the data.
+If you have set up your webhook correctly you should see events when you [create a new](https://app.medplum.com/ServiceRequest/new) ServiceRequest or edit an existing [ServiceRequest](https://app.medplum.com/ServiceRequest).
+You will also see [AuditEvents](https://app.medplum.com/AuditEvent) created for the Subscription.

+You can use any enpoint you like, and there are free services like [Pipedream](https://pipedream.com/) that you can use to set up an endpoint for testing purposes.

 ## Creating the "Order" or ServiceRequest

-A ServiceRequest for a lab test needs to be created for a Patient.
-The snippet below *conditional creates* (only if patient does not exist) and creates a service request for a lab panel.
+This section shows how to create a ServiceRequest for a lab test needs that belongs to a Patient using the API.
+Notably, the snippet below *conditional creates* (only if patient does not exist) and creates a service request for a lab panel.

 ```js
 /**